Gina-Frankel/CV/README.md

 April 2017 - August 2018
 _Jewish interactive is an edTech organisation that provides educational content and teaches coding_

-- Taught HTML + CSS to primary school students
+- Taught primary school students how to build a website using HTML + CSS, and how to make animation in Scratch

 **Volunteer in Colombia - Marina Orth Foundation** August 2015 - December 2015
 The Marina Orth Foundation improves the lives of people in Colombia through education

-- Taught English and ran Art/English clubs in two impoverished rural schools near Medellín, Colombia
+- Taught English and ran Art and English clubs in two impoverished rural schools near Medellín, Colombia
 - Developed English language resources

 **Community outreach Volunteer - StandUp**